MhmdNazmi/cat-alysts/README.md

   Connecting remote communities to the right help, at the right time.
 </p>

-# 🚨 EMTAD – Emirates Off-Grid Aid

-> Connecting remote communities to the right services and help.

----

 ## 🎯 Challenge Chosen

 **Challenge 2 — Reaching people quickly across a dispersed community**